-Weather conditions included high overcast skies with 9 mph (14 kph) southeast winds.
+Weather conditions in the area on Monday included high overcast skies with 9 mph (14 kph) southeast winds.

 A pilot and eight cruise ship passengers died June 25, 2015, when a de Havilland DHC-3 Otter operated by Promech Air Inc. crashed into mountainous terrain about 24 miles (38 kilometers) from Ketchikan, also as it was returning from Misty Fjords.